These Contemporary Art Galleries Show Another Side of Venice

 You can see Renaissance art and architecture on every corner of Venice’s streets, and the city has an abundance of grand palaces and collectors’ museums.
-But what about something more local and contemporary?
-Here’s our guide to Venice’s galleries, from one-room storefronts to converted warehouses, where you can get a look at the city’s thriving art community.
+But what about something more contemporary?
+Culture Trip’s guide to Venice’s galleries, from workshops to converted warehouses, shows you where you can get a look at the city’s thriving art community.

-This foundation has two locations – one in San Marco, and the other near Campo Santa Margherita.
+This foundation has two locations – one in San Marco and the other near Campo Santa Margherita.
 Founded in 1898 to assist “young artists who are often forbidden from entering large exhibitions,” it puts on all kinds of shows, but the most interesting are the group shows by young artists who live in Venice.
-Often these are students who are completing their degrees at the fine arts academy, or artists-in-residence that come from all over the world.
+Often these are students who are completing their degrees at the fine-arts academy, or artists-in-residence who come from all over the world.
 Make a visit here to see some groundbreaking art from tomorrow’s top names.

 Galleria d’arte Stefan Popdimitrov

-If you stop by this gallery-workshop, you might find Stefan stretching huge canvases on wooden racks, preparing metal plates for etching with sticky tar, or just having a chat with the rotating cast of neighborhood characters that come through the shop.
+If you stop by this gallery-workshop, you might find Stefan stretching huge canvases on wooden racks, preparing metal plates for etching with sticky tar or just having a chat with the rotating cast of neighbourhood characters who come through the shop.
 It is a truly bohemian artist’s studio, one that seems to have emerged from the 20th century unscathed by modern times.
 Visit this venue for artwork spanning a range of mediums including painting and sculpture, and for a unique insight into the local artistic community of Venice.

 Zuecca Project Space